gradle/gradle/design-docs/continuous-build.md

 This helps the user find out the reason which triggered the build.
 It is possible that a continuous build keeps re-triggering new builds when the user isn't doing any changes.
 This happens when a task changes it's own inputs during execution or when a task changes the inputs of a task that has been executed in the build before it.
 The user should fix such builds since continuous build will not prevent such loops.

-## Story: Currently running build is canceled before triggering a new build
+## Story: Provide quick feedback to user in continuous build

 This is an extension to the story "Continuous build will trigger a rebuild when an input file is changed during build execution".

+There are several options for providing the feedback quickly to the user:

-When a change is detected, the currently executing build is canceled and a new build is triggered.
+1. A) When a change is detected, the currently executing build is canceled.
+After a quiet period a new build is triggered.
+2. B) When a change is detected and a build is currently executing, use an adaptive solution to complete the current build.
+  - skip tasks that are non-incremental such as test execution tasks
+  - complete incremental tasks such as compilation tasks

+The implementation strategy will be chose when this story is designed and reviewed.

 ### Test coverage

 - all current continuous build tests should pass

+Assuming A) implementation strategy is chosen:
 - additional test cases for test scenario with a build with tasks A, B, C, D each having it's own directory as input.
 Tasks have dependencies so that B depends on A, C on B and D on C. Request building task D.
   - change input files to tasks after each task has been executed, but before the build has completed
     - check that the currently running build gets canceled and a new build gets triggered